 - 15-acre park with a pool, wheelchair accessible play structure, six tennis courts, one baseball field, large picnic shelter, futsal court, 9-hole disc golf course, and more!

 - 1-acre park with a playground

 - 4-acre park with a picnic shelter and playground

 - 5-acre park in downtown Sioux City right across the street from LaunchPad Children's Museum with a musical play area, sculptures, and paved walking path.

 - Hosts Food Truck Fridays on select Fridays in summer.

 - 3500 S. Lewis Blvd

-- Features a walking trail around a pond in a prairie environment
+- 36-acre park with a one-mile walking trail around a pond in a prairie environment.
+Fishing permitted.

 - Find more info in my Prairie Park post.